Ron Sexsmith: Career

 Sexsmith was seventeen when he started playing at a bar, the Lion's Tavern, in his hometown.
 He gained a reputation as "The One-Man Jukebox" for his aptitude in playing requests.
 However, he gradually began to include original songs and more obscure music, which his audience did not favour.
 He decided to start writing songs after the birth of his first child in 1985.
 That same year, still living in St. Catharines, he collaborated on recording and releasing a cassette, Out of the Duff, with a singer-songwriter friend named Claudio.
 Side one of the cassette contained five songs written and performed by Sexsmith; side two featured Claudio.

-A year later, Sexsmith and his family moved to Toronto, living in an apartment in The Beaches neighbourhood.
+A year later, Sexsmith and his family moved to Toronto, living in an apartment in the Beaches neighbourhood.
 Sexsmith recorded and released the full-length cassette There's a Way, which was produced by Kurt Swinghammer.
-Meanwhile, he worked as a courier and befriended Bob Wiseman, whom he met at an open stage.
-They became friends, and Wiseman agreed to produce and arrange Sexsmith's next release in between his tours with the band Blue Rodeo.
-Because of Wiseman's busy schedule, work on the album stretched out over several years.

 After the album Grand Opera Lane was rejected by several Canadian labels, the pair released it independently in 1991.
 Grand Opera Lane was credited to "Ron Sexsmith and the Uncool"; the backing band including Don Kerr and Steve Charles, and also featured Sarah McElcheran (horn arrangements) and Kim Ratcliffe on electric guitar.
 Attention garnered by the song "Speaking with the Angel", Sexsmith earned a contract that led to his self-titled album in 1995.
 The record was praised by Elvis Costello, for whom Sexsmith later opened.